Caitlyn Taylor Love

-Caitlyn Taylor Love (born June 16, 1994) is an American actress and musician.
+Caitlyn Taylor Love (born June 16, 1994) is a former American actress and musician.
 She co-starred in the Disney XD sitcom I'm in the Band.
-She is the voice of White Tiger/Ava Ayala in the Disney XD animated series Ultimate Spider-Man.
+She was the voice of White Tiger/Ava Ayala in the Disney XD animated series Ultimate Spider-Man.

 Career

 Caitlyn Taylor Love was born on June 16, 1994, in Corpus Christi, Texas, and raised in Harlingen, Texas.
 She began pursuing an interest in entertainment at age 10, by competing in the Miss Texas Pageant Talent Division.
 She would end up winning that division in 2004.
 She was then invited in July 2005 to compete at IMTA New York where she won Miss Jr. Actress of the Year along with several other acting and singing awards.

-Love then moved to Los Angeles, California where she was briefly a cast member of MTV's Punk'd, where she was involved in a prank on Rihanna.
+Love then moved to Los Angeles, California where she was briefly a cast member of MTV's Punk'd.
 She would achieve more notability by competing on NBC's America's Got Talent appearing as semi-finalist in the show's first season.

 In 2009, Love became a cast member of the Disney XD sitcom I'm in the Band.

 Love has signed with Genuine Music Group and is preparing a master demo.

 It will be called Bad Case Of Love Disease which is a song on the album written by JakeAce Rivers.

-In 2012, Love joined the recurring cast of Ultimate Spider-Man: Web Warriors as White Tiger/Ava Alaya.
+In 2012, Love joined the recurring cast of Ultimate Spider-Man as White Tiger/Ava Alaya.

+She has not acted since 2017.